23W-GBAC/Shutter101/Automation.md

 ### UPDATE 3 | Dec.22, 2023

-##### Automatic Insertion of Newly Added Image Collection to the Photo Gallery and Automatic Selection of the Photo Thumbnail.
+##### ORGANIZE AUTOMATICALLY NEWLY ADDED COLLECTION OF IMAGES INCLUDING AUTOMATIC SELECTING OF THE THUMBNAIL.

-To answer my previous issue, I combined the previous scripts of resizing and the meta data extraction into one script.
+To answer my previous issue, I poslished and combined the previous scripts of resizing and the meta data extraction into one script.
 This  script (**Resize and Meta Data Extraction with div tag.sh**) will be run only once at the beginning when I initially copy my new images.
 It will also create the necessary markdown files that I will be using later for my portfolio.
 I also change the format of my photogallery container, I used html tag like figure and figure tag to customize the layout of the images.
 There will be two version of my scripts one with pure markdown fomart and the other is with html tags.

 In addition to that, I have also included a feature where it will also automatically insert the new collection to my [photogallery](https://23w-gbac.github.io/Shutter101/photogallery.html) by using **grep** and **sed**.
 Grep will ceck if the collection is already in the photo gallery if not then it will run sed.
 Sed will then search my insertion point which will be the "</div>", it will insert the new figure tag before the </div>.